fbpx

 6. Alba lavender

-Alba Lavender (Lavandula angustifolia ‘Alba’) is a medium-sized lavender.
+Alba lavender (Lavandula angustifolia ‘Alba’) is a medium-sized lavender.
 Mature plants are typically around 24″ tall (60 cm).
-Alba Lavender is hardy in Zones 5-8.
+This cultivar is hardy in Zones 5-8.

 7. Alba lavandin